Dukes Bar, London, October 2021

 The BarVarious smaller rooms off a central bar, a little cramped, but not bumping into each other tight.
 They keep room for the drink cart to move about.

 The DrinksThe drinks are the reason, the view is... non-existent.
-The atmosphere is good, but the martinis are a series of incredibly strong flavor delights, many named after James Bond elements (Ian Flemming used to get exceptionally drunk here writing the books when he started out).
+The atmosphere is good, but the martinis are a series of incredibly strong flavor delights, many named after James Bond elements as you can see on the menu below (Ian Flemming used to get exceptionally drunk here writing the books when he started out).

 SummaryI first was blessed by visiting here in 2014, but I didn't take any pictures!
 It's just a whole production and delight of drinks.
-While exceptionally expensive on a US drink scale, the experience seems worth it for me, and I think for most of you that enjoy an incredible drink.
+While exceptionally expensive on a US drink scale, the experience seems worth it for me, and I think for most of you that enjoy an incredible drink and the dress code adds to it.